retrocomputacion/retrobbs/readme.md

 - Configuration file function: ONELINER
 - Configuration file parameters: NONE
 - Configuration file \[PLUGINS\] options: NONE

+### RSS feed reader (newsfeed.py):
+Retrieves the latest ten entries from the specified RSS feed, upon user selection of the entry, it scrapes the target website for text and relevant picture.
+The plug-in is primarily targeted at Wordpress sites, if it can't find the content it expects in the linked URL then the article text from the RSS feed itself will be displayed.

+- Configuration file function: NEWSFEED
+- Configuration file parameters: `entryZurl` = URL to the RSS feed
+- Configuration file \[PLUGINS\] options: NONE

 ### Weather (weather.py) (new 0.2x):